-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, with respect to the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to the proposal regarding frequency of stockholder advisory votes to approve executive compensation, votes for frequencies of one year, two years or three years, abstentions and broker non-votes; and with respect to other proposals, "For" and "Against" votes, abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, with respect to the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and with respect to other proposals, "For" and "Against" votes, abstentions and, if applicable, broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, except with respect to the election of directors, and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal, except for Proposal 2.
 For Proposal 2, broker non-votes will have the same effect as "Against" votes.